mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 ### What Makes This Different

 **Beyond Tool Use**: Most human-AI interaction research treats AI as sophisticated tooling.
-Context mechanics studies cognitive integration where both systems actively contribute to thinking processes.
+Context mechanics studies cognitive integration across a spectrum from simple information exchange to complex collaborative work.

-**Process-Focused**: Rather than optimizing task outcomes, context mechanics investigates the cognitive processes that enable effective coordination between different types of minds.
+**Process-Focused**: Rather than optimizing task outcomes, context mechanics investigates the cognitive processes that enable effective coordination between different cognitive architectures.

 **Embedded Research**: Context mechanics develops methods for studying collaborative cognitive systems from within, using the same collaborative processes being investigated.

-**Real-Time Dynamics**: Focus on how cognitive coordination emerges and evolves during actual work sessions rather than post-hoc analysis of outcomes.
+**Real-Time Dynamics**: Focus on how cognitive coordination develops and evolves during actual work sessions rather than post-hoc analysis of outcomes.

 ## Key Concepts and Terminology